 Best cards to pair with the Journey Student Rewards Card from Capital One

 Since the Journey Student Rewards card is a flat-rate card with a low 1 percent to 1.25 percent cash back, other cash back cards with higher rewards rates in your top spending categories can help maximize your rewards earnings.
 If you have regular expenses in key categories, like groceries and gas, then combining a flat-rate card and a tiered rewards card that earns a boosted rate for purchases in those categories will be a great place to start.

 Bankrate’s Take: Is the Journey Student Rewards Card from Capital One worth it?

-The Journey Student Rewards Card from Capital One is a worthwhile choice for first-time cardholders that want an easy-to-handle cash back card for every occasion.
+The Journey Student Rewards Card from Capital One is a worthwhile choice for first-time cardholders who want an easy-to-handle cash back card for every occasion.
 The card carries a decent 1 percent flat-rate cash back rate on all purchases can seem like a generous offer, especially if you’ve never earned rewards before.
 Plus, the card’s perks can give you peace of mind when you’re shopping or traveling.

 However, the card’s high ongoing APR and relatively low rewards rate might make other student cards more valuable and accessible.
 Other cards — including other Capital One student cards — also offer higher rewards rates and better perks like cellphone insurance.